-This Hawaiian Beef Stew is a new tropical twist on traditional Hawaiian local beef stew.
+This Hawaiian Beef Stew Recipe is a new tropical twist on traditional Hawaiian local beef stew.
 Made easy in a slow cooker, this version is a delicious blend of sweet, savory, salty, and umami - you'll love the mango and pineapple in it!

-Why You'll ❤️ Hawaiian Stew
+Why You'll ❤️ Slow Cooker Hawaiian Beef Stew